 Visit Positano

-Picturesque, upscale, and dashing, Positano is the Amalfi Coast’s front-cover splash, with colorful houses tumbling down to the sea in a cascade of sun-bleached peach.
+Picturesque, upscale, and dashing, Positano is the Amalfi Coast’s front-cover splash.
+Its colorful houses tumble down to the sea in a cascade of sun-bleached peach.
 Its steep streets and steps are no less photo-worthy, flanked by wisteria-draped hotels, innovative restaurants, and fashionable retailers.

 There’s still a southern-Italian-holiday feel about the place, with sunbathers eating pizza on the beach, kids nagging parents for gelato, and fashionable ladies browsing the boutiques.